Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Electronics

 Large electronics that are broken may be accepted by SWAP for recycling as electronic waste.
-However, larger broken electronics comprised mostly of metal with very little plastics or circuitry can be recycled as metal scrap by the department.
+However, larger broken electronics comprised mostly of metal with very little plastics or circuitry should be recycled as metal scrap by the department.

 SWAP accepts functional, non-hazardous lab and maintenance equipment.
 SWAP also accepts most non-functioning equipment for parts or repair.